xinkjs/xink/README.md

 ```

 ## Middleware
 xink uses the same middleware strategy as SvelteKit.
 You export a single function named `handle`.
-The default middleware directory is `src/middleware`, so you can place all of your middleware files in this directory and import them into `middleware.[js|ts]`.
+Place your middleware in `src/middleware`, with the main file being `middleware.[js|ts]`.

 ```ts
 /* src/middleware/middleware.ts */